Virtuelle Hochschule Bayern

 Virtuelles Seminar

-Interaktionsformen mit dem System/Betreuer:
+Interaktionsformen mit Betreuer/in:

 E-Mail, Kooperation Lerner/Betreuer bei der Aufgabenbearbeitung, Übungsaufgaben für Selbstlernbetrieb